bertigert/Deezer-Lyrics-Sync/README.md

 # Deezer-Lyrics-Sync
 Deezer userscript which allows you to use Musixmatch's or your own lyrics in Deezer.
 Support unsynced, line by line synced and word by word synced lyrics.
-Tested on Brave w/ Violentmonkey.
+Tested on Brave w/ Violentmonkey.\
+Also supports the Desktop application thanks to [DeezMod](https://github.com/bertigert/DeezMod)

 ## Installation
-Download the userscipt js file and load it with your userscript manager.
+[Download](https://github.com/bertigert/Deezer-Lyrics-Sync/blob/main/lyrics_sync.user.js) the userscipt js file and load it with your userscript manager.

 ## Usage
 Retrieves lyrics from Musixmatch whenever you retrieve lyrics from Deezer in the background, no user interaction.\